1.Tutors and Facilitators

 We work with young people who are developing a passion for writing.
 Our group-size is set at 15, plus or minus one or two.
 This allows our participants to feel that their creative needs are being met during their immersion in the historical environment.

 Read some of the feedback from previous participants here.

 Participating schools, parents and responsible adults provide transport to and from our venues.
-Food and refreshments are not provided.
+Students should bring their own food and refreshment, although water will be provided.

 We do not operate in all areas of the UK, but we are committed to following up possibilities as they arise, either through contact with a school, a heritage venue or other organisation wishing to explore the methodology we offer.

 For more information please use the contact form on this website, or email Alan Caig Wilson at ImaginingHIstoryUK@outlook.com